ibm-cloud-docs/databases-for-postgresql/howto-pitr.md

 Backups are restored to a new deployment.
 After the new deployment finishes provisioning, your data in the backup file is restored into the new deployment.

 By default the new deployment is auto-sized to the same disk and memory allocation as the source deployment at the time of the backup you are restoring from.
 Especially in the case of PITR, that might not be the current size of your deployment.
 If you need to adjust the resources allocated to the new deployment, use the optional fields in the UI, CLI, or API to resize the new deployment.
 Be sure to allocate enough for your data and workload, if the deployment is not given enough resources the restore will fail.

+While storage and memory are restored to the same as the source deployment, specific instance configurations are not automatically set for the new instance.
+In this case, rerunning the configuration after a restore might be needed.
+Any instance modifications should be noted before running the restore (parameters like shared_buffers, max_connections, deadlock_timeout, archive_timeout, and others) to ensure accurate setting for the instance after the restore is complete.

 It is very important that you do not delete the source deployment while the backup is restoring.
 You must wait until the new deployment is provisioned and the backup is restored before deleting the old deployment.
 Deleting a deployment also deletes its backups so not only will the restore fail, you may not be able to recover the backup either.
 {: .tip}